 Water Policy Science and Politics: An Indian Perspective presents the importance of politics and science working together in policymaking in the water sector.
 Many countries around the developed and developing world, including India, are experiencing major water scarcity problems that will undoubtedly increase with the impacts of climate change.
 This book discusses specific topics in India’s water, agriculture and energy sectors, focusing on scientific aspects, academic and political discourse, and policy issues.
 The author presents cases from the interrelated sectors of water resources, supplies, sanitation, and energy and climate, including controversial topics that illustrate how science and politics can work together.

-- Challenges the linear and conventional approaches to water management and water policy making in India, which are applicable in developing countries across South Asia and Sub-Saharan Africa)
+- Challenges the linear and conventional approaches to water management and water policymaking in India that are also applicable in developing countries across South Asia and Sub-Saharan Africa

-- Presents best practice ideas and methods to be implemented when science and politics must work together, which will also be applicable to global locations where this collaboration occurs
+- Presents best practice ideas and methods that help science and politics work together

-- Highlights a key gap of communication between science and policy in water research, with solutions as to how this can be addressed
+- Highlights a key gap of communication between science and policy in water research, with solutions on how this can be addressed

 Early to mid-career practitioners engaged in policy, planning and operational roles in all fields of water resource policy and management, and catchment management

 1. Assessing the Importance of Water Infrastructure and Institutions for Water Security

 2. Why India Needs Large Water Resource Projects Involving Inter-basin Water Transfers